Cedar River, Cedar Rapids, Iowa

 On April 5, 2006, Congress authorized a feasibility study.
 The Feasibility Cost Share Agreement was signed on May 30, 2008.
 The damaged property inventory for this Feasibility Study counted 7,846 properties damaged by the flood.
 This included 6,865 residential properties, 754 commercial/industrial properties and 227 public properties.
 The damaged public properties included the City Water Pollution Control Facility, police station, potable water wells, wastewater collection system, City Hall, Linn County Correctional Center, and Linn County Courthouse, along with many other critical infrastructure elements.

 The Feasibility Report presented several alternatives as Flood Risk Management strategies of which one was recommended as the National Economic Development (NED) Plan - Alternative 4-C. Alternative 4-C provides protection along the east bank of the Cedar River.
 It includes earthen levees, floodwalls, and closure structures for a total length of 3.15 miles.
-This alternative has a benefit to cost ratio (BCR) of 1.2 at 4.125% and 0.78 at 7.00%.
-The City of Cedar Rapids endorses the implementation of Alternative 4-C as part of a comprehensive FRM plan for both river banks.
+This alternative has a benefit to cost ratio (BCR) of 1.2.
+The City of Cedar Rapids endorsed the implementation of Alternative 4-C as part of a comprehensive FRM plan for protecting both riverbanks.

 The Chief's Report was signed on January 27th, 2011 and transmitted to OMB and Congress.

-A Design Agreement (DA) was executed on December 21, 2010 and pre-construction engineering and design (PED) began.
+A Design Agreement (DA) was executed on December 21, 2010 beginning pre-construction engineering and design (PED).

 The project was authorized for construction in the Water Resources Reform and Development Act (WRRDA) of 2014.

-The project was appropriated funding for construction through the Bi-Partisan Budget Act of 2018 (PL 155-123), also known as Long-term Disaster Recovery Supplemental Funding.
+The project was appropriated funding for construction in the Bi-Partisan Budget Act of 2018 (PL 115-123), also known as Long-term Disaster Recovery Supplemental Funding.

-The City and the Corps executed a Design Agreement Amendment to allow the provision of accelerated non-Federal funding to further the PED phase.
-The City has sent the Corps their entire proportionate share of estimated PED costs ($3.1M cash).
-The City and Corps have executed a Memorandum of Understanding (MOU) outlining work that City may design and construct as Work-In-Kind which is permitted in the DA.
-Pre-construction Engineering and Design phase activities have progressed to about 35% of completion but progress has slowed due to lack of Federal funding.
+The city of Cedar Rapids and the USACE Rock Island District executed a Design Agreement Amendment to allow the provision of accelerated non-federal funding to further the PED phase.
+The City sent the USACE their entire proportionate share of estimated PED costs ($3.1M cash).
+The City and USACE have executed a Memorandum of Understanding (MOU) outlining work that City may design and construct as Work-In-Kind which is permitted in the DA.

 Project was authorized for construction in the Water Resources Reform and Development Act (WRRDA) of 2014.
-2014.
-The project received a supplemental Construction allocation of $117,480,000 on August 1, 2018.
-This funding is to be used to complete design and construct the entirety of the east side flood protection.
+The project received construction funding on Aug.
+1, 2018.
+This funding is to be used to complete design and construct the entirety of the east side flood protection system.

 Summarized Project Costs